- About Us

 These recommendations will also include specialist training for all LPC staff on appropriate workplace conduct.

-We have released the first of our six-monthly Workplace Culture Action Plan updates on progress on the implementation of the recommendations, as well as further measures we’ve taken to support change at LPC.
+We have released the first of our six-monthly Workplace Culture Action Plan updates on progress made towards implementation of the recommendations, as well as further measures we’ve taken to support change at LPC.

 “I am determined that we will build a culture where everyone feels respected for their work no matter what their gender or ethnicity.
 Bullying and harassment have no place at LPC,” says Roger.